sgillespie/lambda-calculus/README.md

       = (λ n f x. f (n f x)) ((λ n f x. f (n f x)) λ f x. x) = λ f x. f (f x)

+# Evaluation
+We have now seen how to construct valid &lambda; expressions.
+We now focus on how to evaluate those expressions.
+Our process involves identifying **reducible expressions** (*redexes*) and applying conversion rules to them.
+We do this repeatedly until there are no more redexes.
+When there are no redexes, the expression is in *Normal Form* [6].

+There are three conversion rules [6]:
+ * Beta reduction
+ * Alpha conversion
+ * Eta conversion

 # References
 1. [Lambda Calculus](https://en.wikipedia.org/wiki/Lambda_calculus).
 Wikipedia: The Free Encyclopedia